 Using and adhering to the principles of SAFe gives big companies with multiple teams the ability to engage with and leverage the methodologies in Scrum, Kanban, and other frameworks, and to scale them appropriately.

-Even better, using SAFe allows faster feedback from customers, better engagement and collaboration between clients and teams (and between teams internally), leading to a higher quality of work.
+Even better, using the Scaled Agile Framework (SAFe) allows faster feedback from customers, better engagement and collaboration between clients and teams (and between teams internally), leading to a higher quality of work.

 SAFe can be an exceptionally useful tool for organizations looking to step up to agile for the first time.